Felix-fz/ZoteroNotesTemplate/README.md

 # Some Instructions
 There are two versions. \
 [1] my template \
-  This one is a full version which sets the JCR and IF.
+&emsp;&emsp;This one is a full version which sets the JCR and IF.
 The JCR is firstly set in "callNumber" and the IF is set in "libraryCatalog". \
 [2] myTemplate-Base \
-  This one is a simple version which doesn't need to be set up beforehand. \
+&emsp;&emsp;This one is a simple version which doesn't need to be set up beforehand. \

 # Use
 [1] Download the file. \